tolgakuntman/rdma-hw-pipeline/docs/project/RDMA_logic/ch7_results_and_conclusion.md

 * Control and data paths are cleanly separated
 * The architecture is extensible toward full RDMA-over-Ethernet

-Most importantly, the design provides a **clear, inspectable baseline** upon which additional features—such as network transport, concurrency, and reliability—can be built without architectural rework.
+Most importantly, the design provides a **clear, inspectable baseline** upon which additional features, such as network transport, concurrency, and reliability, can be built without architectural rework.